adhdproject/adhdproject.github.io/Tools/PSAD.md

 `/opt/psad#` **`./install.pl`**

 It's that easy.

-The install script will ask you a few questions.
+NOTE: The install script will ask you a few questions.
 You may answer them differently depending on the specifics you require.
 If in doubt however, simply accept the defaults.

 Example 2: Iptables Configuration
 ----------------------------------------------

 Now, iptables as a subject is a monstrosity.
-There is simply so much to discuss if we were to attempt to cover all of it.
+There is so much to discuss if we were to attempt to cover all of it.
 However for the sake of brevity, today we will simply be talking about the specific requirements psad has for iptables if it is to function correctly.

 Your specific iptables setup is your own to determine.
 But if you want it to work with psad you will need to set your configuration to log messages for psad to subsequently parse.

 For example, you might run these two commands

+NOTE: Make sure to run these commands as root

 `#` **`iptables -A INPUT -j LOG`**
 `#` **`iptables -A FORWARD -j LOG`**